mun-lang/book/src/ch02-02-functions.md

 ```

 The declaration of `another_function` specifies an argument `x` of the `i32`
 type.
-When you want a function to have multiple arguments separate them by
+When you want a function to use multiple arguments, separate them with
-comma's:
+commas:

 ```mun
 fn main() {